The pain and passion shared by Liverpool and Crystal Palace in an intriguing Community Shield

 “The tragedy impacted us, of course, the most,” Slot said.
 “But again, it impacted far more his wife, children and parents.
 The tributes that have been done since were all very emotional and impressive, every time we were somewhere.”

-His number 20 shirt rightly retired, tributes will continue for the entirety of the season and beyond, as was witnessed from Preston to Hong Kong in pre-season.
-And on Sunday, Wembley will no doubt come together when the clock strikes 20.
+His No 20 shirt rightly retired, tributes will continue for the entirety of the season and beyond, as was witnessed from Preston to Hong Kong in pre-season.
+And on Sunday, Wembley will no doubt come together on the 20-minute mark.
 It should be the lasting memory of the afternoon.

-The game will also bring the biggest congregation of Reds fans since their ill-fated Premier League title parade - a day of celebration that turned into one of terror when a car driven by a 53-year-old Liverpudlian ploughed into his own people.
+The game will also bring the biggest congregation of Reds fans since their ill-fated Premier League title parade – a day of celebration that turned into one of terror when a car driven by a 53-year-old Liverpudlian ploughed into those lining the street.
 Miraculously, nobody died following the incident.
 It nevertheless shook the city and the nation.

 Yet after all this anguish, focus now abruptly turns back to football.
 A new season is on the immediate horizon.
-The stakes, the excitement, the anticipation - it’s taking over the mind in an almost callous way, considering wider circumstances.
-But whether its sadness or anger, these deeper emotions will not simply be extinguished when a whistle is blown.
+The stakes, the excitement, the anticipation – it’s taking over the mind in an almost callous way, considering the wider circumstances.
+But whether it be sadness or anger, these deeper emotions will not simply be extinguished when a whistle is blown.

 What happens in the Community Shield isn’t going to define the campaign that follows.
 More intriguingly, it will offer a glimpse into the psyche of two teams who have been through so much since they last met.